-- Managing Allegations Against Adults Working Within the Trust Procedural Guidance - Alternative Provision Procedural Guidance - Internal GAT Safeguarding Directorate Forms
+- Managing Allegations Against Adults Working Within the Trust Process for Case Managers - Internal GAT Safeguarding Directorate Forms - Internal DSL Practice Guides

 It is important to see safeguarding as the "umbrella" term for everything that is done to support children and young people, to keep them safe and promote their welfare.
-'Working Together to Safeguard Children - July 2018' defines safeguarding as:
+'Working Together to Safeguard Children - Dec 2023' defines safeguarding as:

-- protecting children from maltreatment; - preventing impairment of a child's mental and physical health and development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- protecting children from maltreatment; - preventing impairment of a child's mental and physical health and development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care: and - taking action to enable all children to have the best outcomes.